On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$

 Hence $\r = <a, \cdots, b>$.

 \end{proof}

-There are some explicit formulas for computing the Jacquet modules in the case of classical groups and general linear groups (cf. \cite{MoeglinTadic:2002}, Section 1), and we want to recall some of them here.
+There are some explicit formulas for computing the Jacquet modules in the case of classical groups and general linear groups (see \cite[Section 1]{MoeglinTadic:2002}), and we want to recall some of them here.
 We will use $``\overset{s.s.}{=}"$ for equality after semisimplification.